Vatican City during World War II: Public statements

+Summi pontificatus

 Outbreak of war

-Summi Pontificatus ("On the Limitations of the Authority of the State"), issued 20 October 1939, was the first papal encyclical issued by Pope Pius XII, and established some of the themes of his papacy.
+Summi Pontificatus ("On the Limitations of the Authority of the State"), issued 20 October 1939, was the first papal encyclical issued by Pius XII, and established some of the patterns of his papacy.
 According to Chadwick, Summi Pontificatus exemplified both "the hesitancy and the care" of the pontiff.
-During the drafting of the letter, the Second World War commenced with the Nazi–Soviet invasion of Catholic Poland.
-Though couched in diplomatic language, Pius endorsed Catholic resistance, and stated his disapproval of the war, racism, anti-semitism, the Nazi/Soviet invasion of Poland and the persecutions of the Church.

-With Italy not yet an ally of Adolf Hitler in the war, Italians were called upon to remain faithful to the Church.
-Pius avoided naming the belligerent politicians Adolf Hitler and Joseph Stalin as the evildoers, establishing the "impartial" public tone that was to be a hallmark of his pontificate: "A full statement of the doctrinal stand to be taken in face of the errors of today, if necessary, can be put off to another time unless there is disturbance by calamitous external events; for the moment We limit Ourselves to some fundamental observations."
+While the letter was being drafted, the Second World War began after the invasion of Catholic Poland.
+In the lengthy document - over 10,250 words in the original Latin - Pius included passages interpreted by some as endorsing Catholic resistance and as criticizing the war, racism, antisemitism, the invasion of Poland and the persecutions of the Church.
+With Italy not yet an ally of Germany in the war, Italians were called upon to remain faithful to the Church.
+Pius avoided naming the belligerent leaders Adolf Hitler and Joseph Stalin as the evildoers, establishing the "impartial" public tone that was to be a hallmark of his pontificate: "A full statement of the doctrinal stand to be taken in face of the errors of today, if necessary, can be put off to another time unless there is disturbance by calamitous external events; for the moment We limit Ourselves to some fundamental observations."
+The Vatican's newspaper L'Osservatore Romano underscored the favorable response to the encyclical in Germany, quoting extensively from Deutsche Allgemeine Zeitung's approving review.

-Resistance
+"Anti-Christian movements"

 The Pope wrote of "anti-Christian movements" bringing forth a crop of "poignant disasters" and called for love, mercy, and compassion against the "deluge of discord".
 Following themes addressed in Non abbiamo bisogno (1931); Mit brennender Sorge (1937) and Divini redemptoris (1937), Pius wrote of a need to bring back to the Church those who were following "a false standard... misled by error, passion, temptation and prejudice, [who] have strayed away from faith in the true God".
-He wrote of "Christians unfortunately more in name than in fact" having shown "cowardice" in the face of persecution by these creeds, and he endorsed resistance:
+He wrote of "Christians unfortunately more in name than in fact" having shown "cowardice" in the face of persecution by these creeds:

 Who among "the Soldiers of Christ" – ecclesiastic or layman – does not feel himself incited and spurred on to a greater vigilance, to a more determined resistance, by the sight of the ever-increasing host of Christ's enemies; as he perceives the spokesmen of these tendencies deny or in practice neglect the vivifying truths and the values inherent in belief in God and in Christ; as he perceives them wantonly break the Tables of God's Commandments to substitute other tables and other standards stripped of the ethical content of the Revelation on Sinai, standards in which the spirit of the Sermon on the Mount and of the Cross has no place?